webix-hub/docs/data/api/customprint_$customprint_other.md

 The method takes the following parameters:

 - **options** - (*object*) print options to be applied.
-The full list is given [in the related article]()
+The full list is given [in the related article](desktop/printing.md#printingoptions)
 - **htmlOnly** - (*boolean*) if true, returns custom HTML and doesn't invoke printing. *False* by default

-Now Datatable, Dataview, X List and Spreadsheet components use this method.
-We don't recommended to call it directly, but with its help you can provide custom logic for printing your custom components, if needed.
+Now Datatable, Dataview, X-List and Spreadsheet components use this method.
+We don't recommended to call it directly, but you can provide custom logic for printing your custom components with its help, if needed.